andy1197/sjsucsguide/guide.md

 > :warning: **Warning:** Receiving an add code for a popular course, especially if you're not a graduating senior, is extremely inconsistent.
 Make sure you’re already enrolled for a backup class that you can later drop if you receive an add code for the desired course.

 ## Transfers

 ### Transfer Registration <a name="transferregistration"></a>
 Transfers I’ve talked to were able to enroll in classes before their final CC quarters were over and had their final transcripts sent in.
 For a more specific reference, they were able to register for Fall 2021 classes starting June 9th, 2021.

 Your registration date will be later than all students who are already attending, but this actually isn’t as bad as it sounds.
 You’re essentially locked from taking CS electives anyways since all of them require 146—assuming you took the CS 46B and CS 47 equivalencies at your CC, the two most relevant CS classes you’ll have access to are CS 146 (Data Structures and Algorithms) and CS 147 (Computer Architecture).
 The department knows that these are major required courses and makes sure to provide plenty of sections for transfers and 4-year students alike.

 ### Transfer Advising <a name="transferadvising"></a>
 Advising for transfer students (especially if you start in a Fall semester) is weird.
 During summer, the traditional advisors list are (hopefully) enjoying their summers and aren’t obligated to advise.
-Hence, if the timing of your class enrollment period falls during the summer, refer to the CS advising page for who to contact for advising during the summer (usually a specific email or the CS department mailbox).
+Hence, if the timing of your class enrollment period falls during the summer, refer to the [CS advising page](https://www.sjsu.edu/cs/advising/advisors.php) for who to contact for advising during the summer (usually a specific email or the CS department mailbox).

 If you’re seeking advice not during the summer and you haven’t passed CS 146 (which should be the norm if you’re an incoming transfer), I believe you should contact COSAC for advising.
-You can find more details on advising in the HOLDS section.
+You can find more details on advising in the [Holds](#holds) section.

 ### Choosing Your First Semester Classes <a name="firstsemclasses"></a>
 CS 146 is a must-have.
 It single handedly unlocks the vast majority of CS electives and CS major requirements, so take it as soon as possible.

-**Major Requirements with no CS 146 prereq*
+**Major Requirements that don't require CS 146**
 * CS 151: Object-Oriented Programming
 * CS 154: Formal Languages & Computability
 * CS 147: Computer Architecture